 - Maintain a daily cleaning schedule, such as vacuuming your rugs regularly to prevent dirt and stains from sitting in or eventually sticking to the rug.

-- When moving stuff back and forth, note to use casters or felt protectors avoid damaging your carpet rug for living room.
+- When moving stuff back and forth, note to use casters or felt protectors to avoid damaging your carpet rug for the living room.

 - Regularly trim your pet's nails or make them wear pet socks.

 What type of rug is best for high traffic areas?

 hi, I’m Melissa here with LeClair decor and I am going to tell you about our top 5 tips for selecting a rug we know that so many of you struggle when you go to select a rug for your room and we want to make it a little bit easier for you to narrow down those results so you can easily pick something for your space number one is style go and look for some inspiration whether it’s from a magazine or Pinterest whatever source that you go to when you are looking up for beautiful spaces and figure out what style of rug that you want to pick three images that are your favorite and figure out what’s the consistency between those three images typically you’re gravitating either towards color or a style is that white black is there pattern there is it solid save those three images and we are going to use them as a source of reference.

 number two is selecting your budget I know this is a hard topic for some people how much money to spend on a rug and maybe you don’t know but take a little look in your bank account and figure out how much you want to spend on this particular purchase if you’re doing your whole room allocate a budget to the whole room and then pick a budget for each item within that room I know this is a little time consuming but trust me it’s really beneficial we always do this when we’re working on projects and it’s so helpful to know how much you’re spending on every item.